mitydigital/statamic-tinymce-cloud/README.md

 composer require mitydigital/statamic-tinymce-cloud
 ```

-Publish the configuration file.
-This will create `tinymce-cloud.php` in your config/statamic folder.
+Publish the configuration file (only if you need to make changes).
+This will create `statamic-tinymce-cloud.php` in
+your config folder.

 ```
 php artisan vendor:publish --tag="statamic-tinymce-cloud-config"